Do we really need more people on Earth? If so, what is the reason? Why isn't 8 billion enough?

 It's not, necessarily, but shrinkage just about always requires "hurting" and removal of things which we generally dislike doing.
 Growth doesn't necessarily require that.
 Stability doesn't necessarily require it but if it's going to involve change it will.
 And change happens, period.
 Growth is the easiest way to incorporate flexibility, elasticity, and dynamic change, all of which are positive things which make the overall system stronger and more durable.

 It probably shouldn't, and mostly isn't.
-Hence the change in family sizes and consequent alterations in population growth/decline profiles being addressed in the thread/Why should having children be a retirement scheme in a post-agrarian society?
+Hence the change in family sizes and consequent alterations in population growth/decline profiles being addressed in the thread/

 Last night as I lay in bed, looking up at the stars, I thought, “Where the hell is my ceiling?"